 - If you accidentally oversalted your mashed roasted cauliflower, not all is lost!
 You can easily soak up some of the extra seasoning by adding some plain instant potato flakes.
 They won’t be as low-carb if you do, but they WILL be delicious and creamy, and you’ll still get a serving of veggies!

 - To freeze your mashed garlic cauliflower, I suggest dolloping it out into ¼ cup portions on a parchment-lined sheet pan.
 Once frozen, pop the portions into a freezer-safe container or zip-top bag.
-Then, when a craving for mashies strikes, simply pull out a couple of pucks and microwave to perfection!
-You can also reheat on the stovetop in a saucepan.
+It should keep well for up to 3 months.

 Frequently Asked Questions